Click here for main LTSV index

 Other websites

-As well as the Fotopic sites outlined here, there are many other websites containing information and photographs of UK wagons.
-If you encounter any dead links, or have suggestions for other sites to include, please use the feedback button at the bottom of the page.
+There are many other websites containing information about UK wagons, of which a selection are listed below.
+If you encounter any dead links, or have suggestions for other sites to include, please get in touch.

 Barrowmore Model Railway Group

 I have added this site to the top of the list despite it not being primarily about wagons.
 However, on the Prototype page are a set of downloadable files that should be of great interest.
-The four files comprise most of the BR Wagon Diagram books from the early 1980s.
-Together they contain 730 pages and no less than 640 drawings of wagons.
-TOPS groups covered are B, CA, C, F, H, J, K, M, O, P, R and S (i.e. not I, T, U, V, X, Y and Z).
+The files cover most of the BR Wagon Diagram books from the early 1980s.
+Each PDF file typically has several hundred pages of drawings of wagons, organised by design code.
 Besides the drawings a lot of information about builders, lots, numbers, etc is included.
 As usual with diagram books, the accuracy and scaleability of the drawings varies a lot, but the key dimensions are provided.
-A few types are missing, while others are covered in depth (for example there are no fewer than 79 pages of OHx Open High wagons).
-Highly recommended.
+More files have been added over the past few years and most wagon types of the period are now covered.

 Inter City Railway Society - Wagon Updates